codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 Please make sure to wrap the `--bundle` pattern in single quotes.
 If the `--bundle` option is not specified, default glob pattern `**/*.aab` will be used.

-Generally, in order to build `.aab`, command `./gradlew bundleRelease` is used and for `.apk` creation `./gradlew assembleRelease` is used.
-However, according to the recent updates by Google Play, only Android App Bundles are required and it replaces `.apk` as the standard publishing format.
+Generally, in order to build an Android App Bundle (`.aab`), the command `./gradlew bundleRelease` is used, while for `.apk` creation `the command ./gradlew assembleRelease` is used.
+Note that Google Play requires new apps to be published as an Android App Bundle which replaces `.apk` as the standard publishing format.

 More information about Android code signing can be found [here](../code-signing-yaml/signing-android).